awsdocs/amazon-eks-user-guide/doc_source/cluster-autoscaler.md

 *Scalability* refers to how well the Cluster Autoscaler performs as the number of pods and nodes in your Kubernetes cluster increases\.
 If scalability limits are reached, the Cluster Autoscaler’s performance and functionality degrades\.
 Additionally, when it exceeds its scalability limits, the Cluster Autoscaler can no longer add or remove nodes in your cluster\.

-*Performance* refers to how quickly the Cluster Autoscaler can make and execute scaling decisions\.
+*Performance* refers to how quickly the Cluster Autoscaler can make and implement scaling decisions\.
 A perfectly performing Cluster Autoscaler instantly make decisions and invoke scaling actions in response to stimuli, such as a pod becoming unschedulable\.

 Familiarizing yourself with the autoscaling algorithm’s runtime complexity makes tuning the Cluster Autoscaler to continue operating smoothly in large clusters \(with more than [1,000 nodes](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/proposals/scalability_tests.md)\) easier\.